mazenalamir/torczon/README.md

-# A simple python implementation of Torzon algorithm
+# A simple python implementation of Torczon algorithm

 Torczon algorithm is a derivative free algorithm initially designed for unconstrained nonlinear optimization problems.
 Torczon algorithm is a version of the simplex algorithm (not that used in Linear Programming problems) which avoids the